TGOSS1984/uk_winter_mountain_tours_v2/README.md

 - **Heroku** – for deployment.
 - **Ordnance Survey / GPX providers** – for route data.
 - **Django & Python open-source community** – for frameworks and libraries.
 - **AI assistance (ChatGPT)** – used as a support tool for documentation tasks such as README formatting, template examples, to-do checklists, and structuring notes.
+Used to cross check and map assesment criteria for easy tracking (added to readme).
   All coding, testing, and implementation decisions were completed by me.
 - **Images** – Logo created by Tom Goss, gallery images actual photos from winter hikes, other images google images
 - **Why Section** – Inspired by Code Institute Love Running Project